Albany Great Danes baseball: Year-by-year results

 Below is a table of Albany's yearly records as an NCAA Division I baseball program.

-MLB Draft
+MLB draft

 As of 2020, nine players have been selected from Albany in the Major League Baseball draft and none have reached the majors.
-The highest selections have been Michael Kenney (9th round, 211th overall in 1974) and Stephen Woods (8th round, 245th overall in 2016).
+The highest selections have been Michael Kenney (9th round, 211th overall in 1974) and Stephen Woods Jr. (8th round, 245th overall in 2016).